Morwenn/cpp-sort/README.md

 [GrailSort](https://github.com/Mrrl/GrailSort), hence the name.

 * The algorithms 17 to 22 used by `sorting_network_sorter` correspond to the ones
-found by Symmetry and Evolution based Network Sort Optimization (SENSO) publihed in *Using Symmetry and Evolutionary Search to Minimize Sorting Networks* by Valsalam and Miikkulainen.
+found by Symmetry and Evolution based Network Sort Optimization (SENSO) published in *Using Symmetry and Evolutionary Search to Minimize Sorting Networks* by Valsalam and Miikkulainen.